Affine Fractional Sobolev and Isoperimetric Inequalities

 \section{Introduction}

 Almgren and Lieb \cite{AlmgrenLieb} established P\'olya--Szeg\H o inequalities for fractional Sobolev norms.
 The equality case was settled by Frank and Seiringer \cite{FrankSeiringer}.
-A consequence is the fractional Sobolev inequality: for $0<s<1$, there is $\alpha_{n,s}>0$ such that for $f\in W^{s,1}(\R^n)$,
+A consequence is the fractional Sobolev inequality (cf.~\cite{Ludwig:fracperi,FrankSeiringer}): for $0<s<1$, there is $\alpha _{n,s}>0$ (with explicit value given in~\eqref{eq_alpha}) such that for $f\in W^{s,1}(\mathbb R^{n})$,

-and there is equality if and only if $f$ is a constant multiple of the indicator function of a ball.
-Here $\Vert f\Vert_{p}$ denotes the $L^p$ norm of $f$ and $\vert \cdot\vert$ the Euclidean norm in $\R^n$ while $W^{s,1}(\R^n)$ denotes the fractional Sobolev space of $L^1$ functions with finite right side in \eqref{eq_fracsobo}.
-By a result of Bourgain, Brezis, and Mironescu~\cite{BourgainBrezisMironescu}, for $f\in W^{1,1}(\R^n)$,
+and there is equality if and only if $f$ is, up to sets of measure zero, a constant multiple of the indicator function of a ball.
+Here $\Vert f\Vert _{p}$ denotes the $L^{p}$ norm of $f$ and $\vert \cdot \vert $ the Euclidean norm in $\mathbb R^{n}$ while $W^{s,1}(\mathbb R^{n})$ denotes the fractional Sobolev space of $L^{1}$ functions with finite right-hand side in~\eqref{eq_fracsobo}.
+By a result of Bourgain, Brezis, and Mironescu~\cite{BourgainBrezisMironescu}, for $f\in W^{1,1}(\mathbb R^{n})$ with compact support,